nirojasva/spectral-benchmark/README.md

 # Benckmark for Anomaly Detection on Spectral Datastreams

-This is the implementation of the comparative benchmark of multivariate online anomaly dection methods including Online Bootstrapping K-Nearest Neighbor (OBKNN) published in ... [[paper](...)] with appendix [app.](appendix.pdf)
+This is the implementation of the comparative benchmark of multivariate online anomaly detection methods including Online Bootstrapping K-Nearest Neighbor (OBKNN) published in ... [[paper](...)] with appendix [app.](appendix.pdf)

 ## Installation